WiringIt/Dev/README.md

 2. What is WSGI?
 WSGI (Web Server Gateway Interface) is a specification that describes the communication between web servers and Python web applications or frameworks.
 It explains how a web server communicates with Python web applications or frameworks and how web applications or frameworks can be chained for processing a request.

+3. What is a decorator?
+A decorator is a function that takes in another function as a parameter and then returns a function.
+This is possible because Python gives functions special status.
+A function can be used as a parameter and a return value, while also being assigned to a variable.